 A visible object in three.js is made up of either points, lines, or triangles.
-An individual object corresponds to an OpenGL primitive such as $GL\POINTS$ , $GL\LINES$ , or $GL\TRIANGLES$ (see Subsection 3.1.1).
-There are three classes to represent these possibilities: THREE.PointCloud, THREE.Line, and THREE.Mesh.
+An individual object corresponds to an OpenGL primitive such as GL_POINTS , GL_LINES , or $GL_TRIANGLES$ (see Subsection 3.1.1).
+There are five classes to represent these possibilities: THREE.Points for points, THREE.Mesh for triangles, and three classes for lines: THREE.Line, which uses the GL_LINE_STRIP primitive; THREE.LineSegments, which uses the GL_LINES primitive; and THREE.LineLoop, which uses the GL_LINE_LOOP primitive.